Meow Wolf: Convergence Station

-Convergence Station is presented as an interdimensional transport hub of the Quantum Department of Transportation linking Earth to the Convergence of Worlds, named for a cosmic Convergence event that resulted in fragments of four planets fusing together, consisting of an ecumenopolis's C Street, the crystal mines of the Ossuary, the frozen world of Eemia, and a cosmic superorganism named Numina.
+Convergence Station is presented as an interdimensional transport hub of the Quantum Department of Transportation linking Earth to the Convergence of Worlds, named for a cosmic Convergence event that resulted in fragments of four planets fusing together, consisting of the C Street of an ecumenopolis named Immensity, the crystal mines of the Ossuary, the frozen world of Eemia, and a cosmic superorganism named Numina.

 It houses several exhibits, including a large-scale physical fabrication of The Cathedral' that the company digitized for The Infinite Playa, a recognized universe in the Burning Man's multiverse.

-A rotating exhibit of local artists is on display in Convergence Station’s Galleri Gallery; the first to be featured is Denver’s Lumonics collective, with works from light art pioneers Mel and Dorothy Tanner.
+A rotating exhibit of local artists is on display in Convergence Station's Galleri Gallery; the first to be featured is Denver's Lumonics collective, with works from light art pioneers Mel and Dorothy Tanner.

 Convergence Station also features tributes to Denver's "Gang of 19" (who would later become the organization ADAPT) who played a central role in making mass transit accessible to disabled people.

 Vortex Music Festival

-One of Meow Wolf's music festivals, Vortex, was held in Taos, New Mexico in 2018 and 2019, then paused for two years due to COVID and moved to Denver in 2022.
+One of Meow Wolf's music festivals, Vortex, was held in Taos, New Mexico, in 2018 and 2019, then paused for two years due to COVID and moved to Denver in 2022.

+The Real Unreal

+In May 2022, Meow Wolf announced its fourth permanent exhibition, located in Grapevine (a suburb in the Mid-Cities region of the Dallas–Fort Worth metroplex) situated in the Grapevine Mills Mall in a former 40000 sqft big box store.
+In May 2023, the name of the exhibit was revealed to be The Real Unreal, and it opened on July 14, 2023.

+The Real Unreal, conceived by author LaShawn Wanak, tells the story of Ruby and Gordon Delaney, who moved to the house in Bolingbrook, Illinois, where Gordon taught music and Ruby cultivated a garden.
+As they aged, their daughter Carmen moved back home to care for them and started a spice blend company named Ruby's Garden.
+Carmen's friend LaVerne Fuqua and her son Jared also moved into the house.
+The exhibit reveals how the house amplifies the lives of its occupants and how it becomes a beacon for the family's energy during a crisis.
+Jared and Gordon befriend an imaginary character named Happy Garry, and Jared eventually goes missing through a portal in the closet.
+The exhibit explores the concept of The Real Unreal, where imagination comes to rest and creativity can transform everything it touches.
+Visitors are invited to explore the house and the world beyond the portal to understand the mysteries and connections between these characters and the realms they encounter.

+Certain spaces within The Real Unreal may feel familiar to Meow Wolf devotees, as they harken back to the original Meow Wolf in Santa Fe, creating cross-exhibition connections and expanding the Meow Wolf story universe.
+Meow Wolf Co-Founder Emily Montoya reflects that the house and the concept of 'eternal return' are powerful motifs that catalyzed Meow Wolf's transformation from a scrappy art collective into the growing company it is today."